Posts Tagged ‘Halloween’

 “Fuck you bitch I’m outta here.”
 Franklin tossed his dice toward the woman as he stormed away.

 Franklin was still steaming as he walked the convention floor.
 “I wonder what that goth bitch’s head would look like on a stick.” he thought to himself.
-While walking amongst the rest of the convention goers he thought he spotted a familiar face.
-He couldn’t quite make him out, but whoever it was they were wearing an old hunting cap.
-Walking down the aisle, whoever this person was, Franklin lost him in the crowd.
+While walking amongst the rest of the convention goers he thought he spotted a familiar face, a familiar face and that old hunting cap.
+Walking down the aisle Franklin lost him in the crowd.
 Franklin now found himself by a booth selling horror movie posters.
-As luck would have it, the vendor had the poster for last year’s Freddy vs the Devil movie, as well as the previous movie in the Friday the 13th franchise, Devil X. Franklin didn’t care as much for off the wall entry in the Friday the 13th franchise.
-While he always liked post-apocalyptic Earth settings, the Devil going into outer space was just a little too much.
-Still, Franklin owned all the other Friday the 13th posters, so he decided to snap this one up as well as the Freddy vs. the Devil poster.
+As luck would have it, the vendor had the poster for last year’s Freddy vs the Devil movie.
+He snapped that up, along with the only Halloween poster he didn’t have, the second of the anthology series, Halloween IV, Return of the Wraith.
+The Halloween franchise just dropped some news which Franklin was excited about.

-Scoring a spot in line for the Freddy vs. The Devil booth, Franklin reasoned it was probably better off that he left the role playing session early.
-Even now there was still a big line ahead of him.
-He wished he could get a chainsaw and mow through all these fucking people that were in his way, as he couldn’t wait to meet Kane Hodder for the first time.
-Kane reprised his iconic role as Freddy Krueger in last year’s smash horror crossover film.
-Finally, once everyone got out of his fucking way, he almost laughed out loud at what he saw.
+He soon reasoned to himself that it was probably better off that he left the role playing session early as he scored a spot in line for the Freddy vs the Devil booth.
+Though early, there was still a big line ahead of him.
+He wished he could get a chainsaw and mow through all these fucking people that were his way so he could meet Kane Hodder for the first time.
+Kane reprised his iconic role as Freddy Krueger in last year’s smash hit horror flick Freddy vs the Devil, the long awaited crossover with the Friday the 13th series.
+Finally, once everyone got out of his fucking way he almost laughed out loud at what he saw.
 There was Robert fucking Englund of all people, his little body tried to fill the imposing Jersey Devil costume of the Friday the 13th series.
 For the life of him Franklin couldn’t figure out how Robert got this role.
-In some parallel universe inside Franklin’s own mind, it would have at least gone to someone like Ken Kirzinger.
-Pointing his finger at Englund, Franklin mocked “Haha, Freddy kicked your ass!”
-The actor knew not to say shit as he signed Franklin’s newly bought poster.
+In some parallel universe inside Franklin’s own mind the part would have at least went to someone like Ken Kirzinger.
+Pointing his finger at him, Franklin mocked “Haha, Freddy kicked your ass!”
+The actor knew not to say shit back as he signed Franklin’s newly bought poster.
 Franklin even gave a thumbs down during their picture together.

 Finally, Franklin saw the man he travelled across the country to see.
 “Yeah, there’s the man right there!”
 Franklin shouted as he shook the hand of Kane Hodder, who was all decked out in his Freddy Kreuger outfit and makeup.
 Nodding to that little bitch of a Devil, Franklin said “You showed that pussy what’s up huh!”
 As Kane’s large hands reached towards him, Franklin knew what was coming next.
 Hodder was known for giving his fans a lovingly squeeze on the throat during photo ops.
 “Damn, he does squeeze tight,” he thought to himself as the convention staffer took the photo.

 Now he was really getting his money’s worth as the actor gave him a bit of a violent shake as the camera flashed.
 “Calm the fuck down.”
 He heard Hodder whisper as the polaroid emerged from the camera.
 Franklin quickly wiped his eyes as he took the photo and staggered away.
-Looking back at the graphic hanging above the booth, he was thrilled to see that Freddy vs the Devil was not only getting a sequel, but it would add another horror icon into the mix.
+Looking back at the signage hanging above the booth, he was thrilled to see that Freddy vs the Devil was not only getting a sequel, but it would add another horror icon into the mix.
 “Freddy vs the Devil vs Ash!
-That is so cool!” he said while Kane gave a polite nod as another convention staffer led Franklin away from the booth.
+That is so cool!” he thought to himself as he caught his breath while Kane gave a polite nod as another convention staffer led Franklin away from the booth.

-“You alright?” the convention staffer asked.
+“You alright?” the convention staffer asked him.
 Wiping his eyes again, Franklin thought this bitch needed to mind her own business.
-Ash from the Evil Dead films was going to be in a movie crossover with the Friday the 13th and Nightmare on Elm Street Series, of course he was going to be alright.
+Ash from the Evil Dead films was going to be in a movie crossover with the Friday the 13th and Nightmare on Elm Street Series, of course he was going to be alright!

 Walking through the convention floor again, he heard someone say.
-“Sick shirt.”
+“That shirt is sick.”
 A man dressed up as Marvel Comics’ Blade commented on Franklin’s Jeffrey Dahmer T-shirt.

 “I know it is.”
 Franklin replied, presuming that was a compliment.
 Franklin thought this fan’s Blade outfit was pretty cool too.
 Blade III was coming out this December, and Franklin wondered if comic book movies would ever cross over like the horror characters now were.
 One of the big bits of news from this convention was that, due to the success of Freddy vs The Devil, a crossover film would be made with the Hellraiser series.
 Franklin was so stoked for who Pinhead from Hellraiser would be fighting.
-For the first time in over 20 years, Michael Meyers from the first two Halloween movies would return to film, and would be facing off against Pinhead.
+For the first time in over 20 years, Michael Meyers from the first two Halloween movies would return to fthe silver screen to face off against Pinhead.
 If Marvel or DC could ever start making movies where their comic book superheroes cross with each other, that would do some big business.

 Regardless, the early aughts were turning out to be a great time to be a horror fan, and one of the reasons was the man he was going to see next.
 George Kohler directed the Texas Chainsaw Massacre remake which was a smash success, and as a result every studio was going through their vaults to see what old scary titles they could dust off and repackage.
 Prom Night, Maniac Cop, Stepfather, My Bloody Valentine, When a Stranger Calls, The Hills Have Eyes, Last House on the Left, Black Christmas, Pumpkinhead, Silent Night Deadly Night, and countless more were greenlit for a remake.

 He went into the ballroom where George Kohler would be speaking.
 Coming into the large room, he spotted that hunter’s cap again.
-Whoever wore it was sitting down in the middle section.
 Franklin walked over thinking he’d join him, but he soon became lost among the flood of fans, who all cheered when George took the stage.

 Kohler wasn’t here to talk about Psycho II, his third feature film which as usual had controversy.
 Franklin remembered when he was a teenager seeing the first Psycho in the theaters.
 It was so awesome, with a twist that completely blew his mind.
 Psycho II did the same, where the end reveals Norman Bates was killed by a hitchhiker from the first act, and the identity of the movie’s main killer Franklin never would have guessed.
-Near the end of filming Psycho II Kohler had to leave the set due to a personal tragedy and a friend of his directed the final remaining scenes.
+Near the end of filming Psycho II Kohler had to leave the set due to a personal tragedy.

 Today Kolhler wasn’t here to talk about movies, but his new book, Deviant.
 Franklin was super stoked about it.
 He boisterously cheered along with everyone else in the audience while George took the stage.
 George waved politely.
 “Thank you for coming.
 I really appreciate it.
 My father wasn’t a fan of this scene,”